Practical procedure

 • AGFAD recommendations: In forensic age estimation, the recommendations of the Working Group on Forensic Age Diagnostics serve to harmonise and quality-assure expert reporting.
 For living persons, the examination follows – where the legal basis permits – a staged approach comprising physical examination with history, dental examination with imaging, hand radiography and, where hand development is complete, additional clavicular imaging.

-• Skeletal identification: For bone finds, there is no directly equivalent, publicly prominent single German standard in the same sense as AGIB.
-The relevant framework instead consists of forensic-anthropological documentation and comparison standards: systematic recording of findings, clear separation of recovery, examination and evaluation, and an antemortem-postmortem comparison based on individual features such as radiology, pathology, fractures, anomalies or implants.
+• Skeletal identification: Bone finds are assessed according to forensic-anthropological documentation and comparison standards: systematic recording of findings, separation of recovery, examination and evaluation, and an antemortem-postmortem comparison based on individual features such as radiology, pathology, fractures, anomalies or implants.